 What is an account based pension?

-Who’s eligible to start an account based pension?
+Who’s eligible to start an ABP?

 Before you can access any of your superannuation and start an ABP, you need to have met a ‘condition of release’.
 This is a legal requirement.